 5 Ways to Clean and Maintain Your Composite Door

-You’ve invested in a premium composite door—a fantastic choice for security, style, and thermal efficiency.
-One of their biggest selling points is that they are “low maintenance” compared to timber.
+You have invested in a premium composite door—a fantastic architectural choice for unbeatable security, timeless style, and excellent thermal efficiency.
+One of their biggest selling points over traditional timber is that they are incredibly “low maintenance”.
 But please remember: Low maintenance does not mean “No maintenance.”

-How often you clean your door depends entirely on where you live.
-A door in a quiet cul-de-sac needs far less care than one facing the Solent or a busy main road.
+How often you actually need to clean your door depends entirely on where you live.
+A door tucked away in a quiet suburban cul-de-sac needs far less rigorous care than one facing the driving winds of the Solent or the fumes of a busy main road.

-Monthly Quick wipe down with warm water to remove salt/grit.
-Homes within 5 miles of the coast or near busy roads.
+Monthly Quick wipe down with warm water to remove corrosive salt/grit.
+Homes within 5 miles of the coast or directly on busy main roads.

-Quarterly Full soap wash of slab and frame.
-Polish glass.
-Standard recommendation for all homes.
+Quarterly (3-4 Months) Full soapy wash of the slab and outer frame.
+Polish the glass panels.
+The standard recommendation for all residential homes.

-Every 6 Months Lubricate hinges, lock cylinder, and multi-point hooks.
-Essential for everyone to prevent mechanism failure.
+Every 6 Months Lubricate door hinges, key cylinder, and multi-point hooks.
+Essential for everyone to prevent mechanical locking failure.

-Annually Check weather seals for cracks.
-Clear drainage channels.
-Essential to prevent leaks in winter.
+Annually Check rubber weather seals for cracks.
+Clear the bottom drainage channels.
+Essential to prevent internal water leaks and drafts during winter.

 2. The 5-Step Cleaning Process

-1. Wash the Slab: Mix warm water with a mild washing-up liquid.
-Use a soft microfibre cloth to wipe down the door leaf.
-Rinse with clean water and dry.
+1. Wash the Slab: Mix warm water with a mild, non-abrasive washing-up liquid.
+Use a soft microfibre cloth or a non-scratch sponge to gently wipe down the door leaf.
+Rinse thoroughly with clean water and dry it off to prevent water spots.

-2. Clean the Frame: Dirt often collects in the rebates (the “step” inside the frame).
-Open the door and wipe this area out to ensure a good seal.
+2. Clean the Frame: Dirt, dead leaves, and grit often collect in the rebates (the internal “step” inside the frame).
+Open the door fully and wipe this area out completely to ensure a tight, draft-free weather seal.

-3. Glass Care: Use a standard glass cleaner, but spray it on the cloth, not the door.
-This stops harsh chemicals running down onto the seals or door skin.
+3. Glass Care: Use a standard household glass cleaner, but always spray it directly onto the cloth, not the door.
+This stops harsh glass-cleaning chemicals from running down the door and degrading the rubber seals or the GRP skin.

-4. Hardware Buff: Wipe handles and letterboxes with a damp cloth.
-Do not use metal polish on gold/chrome plating as it will strip the lacquer.
+4. Hardware Buff: Wipe handles, knockers, and letterboxes with a warm, damp cloth.
+Do not use metal polish (like Brasso) on gold or chrome-plated hardware, as the abrasive action will permanently strip the protective clear lacquer off.

-5. Drainage Check: Open the door and look at the threshold.
-You will see small slots.
-Use a pipe cleaner or cotton bud to clear out any mud or spiderwebs to stop water backing up.
+5. Drainage Check: Open the door and look closely at the bottom threshold frame.
+You will see small drainage slots.
+Use a pipe cleaner, a cotton bud, or a vacuum nozzle to clear out any mud or spiderwebs to stop rainwater backing up and overflowing into your hallway.

 3. The Stain Buster Tool 🛠️

-Sometimes soapy water isn’t enough.
-Use our interactive tool below to find the safe solution for stubborn marks.
+Sometimes, simple soapy water just isn’t enough to tackle accidental damage or wildlife.
+Use our interactive tool below to find the manufacturer-safe solution for removing stubborn marks without voiding your warranty.

 🎨 Paint Splatter Solution

-Do: Gently pick off dried lumps with your fingernail.
-For residue, use warm soapy water and a soft nylon brush (like a toothbrush).
+Do: Wait for it to dry, then gently pick off the raised lumps with your fingernail.
+For the remaining residue, use warm soapy water and a soft nylon brush (like an old toothbrush) to work it out of the woodgrain texture.

-Don’t: Use white spirits or paint thinner!
-This will melt the GRP skin.
+Don’t: Use white spirits, turps, or paint thinner!
+This will permanently melt and bleach the GRP skin.

-Do: Apply neat washing-up liquid directly to the spot.
-Leave for 2 minutes, then wipe with a hot, damp cloth.
+Do: Apply neat, undiluted washing-up liquid directly to the greasy spot.
+Leave it to break down the oils for 2-3 minutes, then wipe firmly with a very hot, damp microfibre cloth.

 🐦 Bird Droppings Solution

-Do: Soak immediately with warm water to soften.
-Do not scrape dry droppings as the grit inside will scratch the door.
-Wipe clean once soft.
+Do: Soak the area immediately with a soaking wet sponge of warm water to soften the droppings.
+Do not scrape dry droppings, as birds consume small stones and the grit inside will heavily scratch the door.
+Wipe clean only once completely soft.

-Do: Soak with warm soapy water repeatedly.
-You can use a very small amount of WD40 only on the sticky spot (wash off immediately after).
+Do: Soak the area with warm soapy water repeatedly to soften the adhesive.
+You can use a very small amount of WD40 applied to a rag (and rubbed only on the sticky spot) to dissolve the glue, but wash the area thoroughly with soap immediately after.

-Don’t: Use nail varnish remover (Acetone) – it will dissolve the door skin.
+Don’t: Use nail varnish remover (Acetone)—it is highly corrosive and will instantly dissolve the door skin.

 Do: Try an alcohol-free baby wipe first.
 If that fails, consult a professional cleaner.
-Ink is very difficult to remove from porous GRP without damage.
+Permanent ink is incredibly difficult to remove from porous, textured GRP without causing permanent bleaching or damage.

 4. What NOT to Use (The “Kill List”)

-Using the wrong product is the #1 cause of warranty claims being rejected.
-NEVER use the following:
+Using the wrong cleaning product is the #1 cause of manufacturer warranty claims being rejected.
+NEVER, under any circumstances, use the following on your composite door:

-• Abrasive Cleaners: Cif, scouring pads, or wire wool will scratch the GRP skin instantly.
+• Abrasive Cleaners: Cream cleaners (like Cif), scouring pads, or wire wool will scratch the GRP skin instantly, leaving a dull, matte patch that cannot be repaired.

-• Solvents/Bleach: White spirits, bleach, WD40 (on the skin), or nail varnish remover will bleach the colour.
+• Solvents & Bleach: White spirits, bleach, neat WD40 (sprayed directly on the skin), or nail varnish remover will permanently bleach the colour out of the door.

 5. Mechanical Maintenance (Hinges & Seals)

-A door that “sticks” or feels hard to lock often hasn’t failed—it just needs adjustment.
-Composite doors are heavy, and over time (gravity + thermal movement) they can drop slightly.
+A door that “sticks” or feels hard to lock often hasn’t actually failed mechanically—it simply needs adjustment.
+Composite doors are very heavy, and over time (due to gravity and seasonal thermal expansion) they can drop slightly in the frame.

 🔧 The Hinge Check:

-Worried about drafts?
-Open the door, place a sheet of A4 paper against the frame, and close the door.
-Try to pull the paper out.
-It should offer resistance or rip.
-If it slides out easily, your compression seals (gaskets) may need replacing or the door needs adjusting tighter to the frame.
+Are you worried about winter drafts?
+Open the door, place a standard sheet of A4 paper against the rubber frame seal, and close the door on it.
+Now, try to pull the paper out.
+It should offer significant resistance or rip.
+If the paper slides out effortlessly, your compression seals (gaskets) may have flattened and need replacing, or the door hinges need adjusting to pull the slab tighter to the frame.

-Hampshire has a mix of rural, urban, and coastal properties.
-Your location dictates your care regime.
+Hampshire boasts a diverse mix of rural villages, urban towns, and coastal properties.
+Your exact location heavily dictates your required care regime:

-🌊 Coastal Warning: Salt crystals in the air are incredibly corrosive to stainless steel hardware (handles/hinges).
-If you live near the sea, you MUST wipe your hardware monthly with a damp cloth to prevent pitting and rusting.
+• Coastal Properties (Southampton / Solent): Salt crystals carried in the sea air are incredibly corrosive to stainless steel hardware (handles, letterboxes, and hinges).
+If you live near the coast, you MUST wipe your hardware monthly with a damp cloth to prevent pitting and rusting (known as tea-staining).

 8. Frequently Asked Questions

-For the lock cylinder (where the key goes), ONLY use Graphite Powder or a specialist dry PTFE lubricant.
-Never use wet oils like WD40 or 3-in-One inside the cylinder, as they attract dust and will eventually jam the pins.
-You can use light machine oil on the hinges and hooks.
+For the actual lock cylinder (the slot where the key goes), you must ONLY use Graphite Powder or a specialist dry PTFE lubricant spray.
+Never use wet oils like standard WD40 or 3-in-One inside the cylinder, as wet oil attracts dirt and dust, which forms a thick paste that will eventually jam the delicate pins.
+You can, however, use light machine oil on the external hinges and the metal locking hooks.

 Mark Pearce